 11. Sand

 Water beads have long been a favorite in our house as they are soothing to touch and can be a relaxing way to start or end a day.
-Playing with them can help calm an upset child or soothe a high strung one.
+They are also fun to scoop, pour, and squish!

 Important Safety Note: Despite all that we love about water beads, they do pose a serious health risk if swallowed so be sure to closely supervise your child while playing with water beads.

-If your child puts things in his/her mouth, we recommend exploring edible replacements for water beads such as tapicoa balls or pearls.
+If your child puts things in his/her mouth, we recommend exploring edible replacements for water beads such as tapioca balls or pearls.

 Finger painting is one of the ultimate sensory art experiences for young children!
 Kids have permission to cover their hands with paint and slip, slide their fingers through gooey color.

 How about you?
-What are your family’s favorite sensory materials?
+What are your family’s favorite sensory bin materials?

 Pin It for Later